Updated COVID-19 Guidance for Alphas

 - Obtaining necessary supplies or to deliver supplies to others.
 Things like groceries count here.

 - Going for a run, hike or other outdoor activity, as long as proper social distancing is observed while wearing a face mask.

-- Caring for a family member or pet in another household
+- Caring for a family member in another household

 - Clean and disinfect surfaces and objects that may be contaminated with germs.
 Coronavirus can spread by cough and the virus can live on solid surfaces for many hours if not disinfected.